 Affiliation at the time of the award: University of Cambridge, Cambridge, United Kingdom

 Prize motivation: "for the discovery of new productive forms of atomic theory"

 Field: quantum mechanics

-During the intense period 1925-26, quantum theories were proposed that accurately described the energy levels of atoms.
-However these equations should be adapted to Einstein's theory of relativity.
-In 1928 Paul Dirac managed to formulate a fully relativistic quantum theory.
-The equation gave solutions that he interpreted as being due to the existence of a particle corresponding to the electron, but of positive charge.
-This particle, the positron, was later found experimentally.
+During the intense period of 1925-26 quantum theories were proposed that accurately described the energy levels of electrons in atoms.
+These equations needed to be adapted to Albert Einstein's theory of relativity, however.
+In 1928 Paul Dirac formulated a fully relativistic quantum theory.
+The equation gave solutions that he interpreted as being caused by a particle equivalent to the electron, but with a positive charge.
+This particle, the positron, was later confirmed through experiments.